zhs007/slotcraft-client-net/docs/frontend-ws-doc-en.md

   - `defaultLinebet` default line count
   - `maxTotalBetLimit` total bet cap (age/jurisdiction/currency dependent)
   - plus logic configs merged from backend `getLogicConfig/getLocalConfig`
+  - Client also caches `ver` and `coreVer` from this message for diagnostics
+  - Field `data` is a JSON string; the client parses and caches it in `UserInfo.gamecfgData`

 - `giftfreeinfo` snapshot (from platform + server filtering):
   - `fSpin` array of items like `{ id, bet, lines, times, total, remaining, effectiveTime, expireTime, title, info, drawn }`